 Pollen Allergy Symptoms

 Hay fever mostly affects the sinus and respiratory tract.
 Many individuals find they are suffering from watery eyes, a runny nose, sore throat, coughing, and increased mucous.
 In extreme cases, hay fever can cause an asthmatic response as well.
 For residents of Tennessee, the hot and humid temperatures coupled with the geographical location of most cities sitting in a valley blankets us with pollen.
 Fortunately, most of the symptoms can be addressed with the use of an antihistamine.
-Aggravated asthma problems, such as wheezing and coughing subside with the use of an inhaler.
+Asthma problems, subside with the use of an inhaler.

 A pollen count refers to the number of grains landing in an area during specific times of the day.
 A spinning rod moves through the air at random intervals to take measurements.
 The quantity of pollen stuck to the device articulated in grams per cubic meter provide hay fever sufferers information as to what days their symptoms will be worse.
 The average individual should be fine with a count that is 50 or below, but those who are hypersensitive may struggle when it's 15-20.
 Anything over 1,000 is considered very high, and those who suffer from hay fever should take precaution.

 Identify Which Pollen Causes Issues